EdenWise/hjcrc/HJCSICextra.md

 They became *addicted* to the rewards.
 This is how the *political lef*t started.

+There is a problem that arose with the underwriting: it blocked and sometimes halted natural progress.
+It limited the number of people involved.

 The narcissistic men became spoiled and immobile in their thinking.
 Dominions were created.

 They kept this knowledge silent to protect themselves from community retribution.

-People became selfish looking for support.
+People became selfish looking to get underwritten.

 Rewards, though, failing to be earned, have destructive consequences to a citizen's behavior.
 Underwriting though, done silently, has horrible effects on civilization.